ADVICE: Answer-Dependent Verbalized Confidence Estimation: Claim: Verbalized Confidence is Nearly Answer-Independent

 \subsection{Comparison of Confidence Distributions}

-Let $q\in Q$ represent a question, and $A_q$ indicates the set of all possible answer predictions for the given question.\footnote{Note that $A$ is a collection of model responses to a given question $q$, including both factually correct and incorrect ones.} $C$ denotes the set of confidence expressions, such as \texttt{0} (very low) to \texttt{9} (very high).\footnote{We assume the model verbalizes confidence in a discrete manner, using a limited set of numbers or words.
-See \S \ref{sec:settings}.} We empirically test whether verbalized confidence is independent of the answer content by specifying the following equation:
+Let $q\in Q$ represent a question, and $A_q$ indicates the set of all possible answer predictions for the given question, including both factually correct and incorrect ones. $C$ denotes the set of confidence expressions, such as \texttt{0} (very low) to \texttt{9} (very high).\footnote{We assume that the model expresses confidence in a discrete form using numerical or verbal tokens (refer to \S\ref{sec:settings}).}